Mad Max (2015 video game): Plot

-In search of fuel, highway patrol officer-turned-survivalist Max Rockatansky (Bren Foster) journeys to the Plains of Silence.
-He runs into the War Boys led by Scabrous Scrotus (Travis Willingham), son of Immortan Joe (Fred Tatasciore) and ruler of Gastown.
+Highway patrol officer-turned-survivalist Max Rockatansky (Bren Foster) journeys in search of what he calls the Plains of Silence.
+He runs into War Boys led by Scabrous Scrotus (Travis Willingham), son of Immortan Joe and ruler of Gastown.
 The War Boys run Max off the road and steal his car and supplies, leaving him to die in the desert.
-Max chases them and challenges Scrotus to a duel on the Land Mover.
-Scrotus sics his war hound on Max, but after Max fends off the dog, Scrotus throws it off the Land Mover in disgust.
-Max then stabs Scrotus in the head with his own chainsaw, but Scrotus kicks Max off the Land Mover.
+Max chases them and duels Scrotus on top of his vehicle, the Land Mover.
+Scrotus sics his war hound on Max, but after Max fends off the dog, Scrotus throws it aside in disgust.
+Max then stabs Scrotus in the head with his own chainsaw, but Scrotus, with the broken chainsaw blade still stuck in his head, kicks Max off the Land Mover.

-Befriending the abandoned dog, Max obtains a weapon and clothes from a dead Wastelander.
-In the desert, Max finds a hunchbacked mechanic named Chumbucket (Jason Spisak) who calls him the Saint.
-Chumbucket leads Max to Scrotus and the War Boys and tells him that he is building a car, the Magnum Opus, but it lacks critical parts; Max agrees to search for them.
+Max obtains a weapon and clothes from a dead Wastelander, cares for the wounded dog, and resolves to find Scrotus's base of operations and recover his car.
+In the desert, Max meets a hunchbacked mechanic named Chumbucket (Jason Spisak).
+Max agrees to find parts for Chumbucket's project, a car he calls the Magnum Opus; Chumbucket believes that Max has been sent by God to aid him and addresses him as "Warrior Saint".
 Max must first liberate Wasteland leaders' territories from the War Boys: Jeet (Josh Keaton), whose stronghold is in an old lighthouse, and Gut Gash (Liam O'Brien), whose followers believe that they will be protected from a flood in their ship stronghold built on the remains of an oil tanker.
-He must penetrate a massive gate protected by War Boys, using the Magnum Opus outfitted with an exploding harpoon.
+Chumbucket builds an exploding harpoon launcher for the Magnum Opus, allowing Max to destroy a massive gate protected by War Boys and explore new territory.
 Max and Chumbucket must then save Pink Eye (Adrienne Barbeau), a woman whose mechanical skill rivals Chumbucket's, from an invasion of her silo base led by Stank Gum—one of Scrotus' Top Dogs.